Iberian Peninsula: East Atlantic flyway

 The Iberian Peninsula is an important stopover on the East Atlantic flyway for birds migrating from northern Europe to Africa.
 For example, curlew sandpipers rest in the region of the Bay of Cádiz.

 In addition to the birds migrating through, some seven million wading birds from the north spend the winter in the estuaries and wetlands of the Iberian Peninsula, mainly at locations on the Atlantic coast.
 In Galicia are Ría de Arousa (a home of grey plover), Ria de Ortigueira, Ria de Corme and Ria de Laxe.
-In Portugal, the Aveiro Lagoon hosts Recurvirostra avosetta, the common ringed plover, grey plover and little stint.
-Ribatejo Province on the Tagus supports Recurvirostra arosetta, grey plover, dunlin, bar-tailed godwit and common redshank.
-In the Sado Estuary are dunlin, Eurasian curlew, grey plover and common redshank.
+In Portugal, the Aveiro Lagoon hosts pied avocet, the common ringed plover, grey plover and little stint.
+Ribatejo Province on the Tagus supports pied avocet, grey plover, dunlin, bar-tailed godwit and common redshank.

+The Sado Estuary holds dunlin, Eurasian curlew, grey plover and common redshank.
 The Algarve hosts red knot, common greenshank and turnstone.
 The Guadalquivir Marshes region of Andalusia and the Salinas de Cádiz are especially rich in wintering wading birds: Kentish plover, common ringed plover, sanderling, and black-tailed godwit in addition to the others.
-And finally, the Ebro delta is home to all the species mentioned above.
+The Ebro delta is home to all the species mentioned above.

 Languages

 With the sole exception of Basque, which is of unknown origin, all modern Iberian languages descend from Vulgar Latin and belong to the Western Romance languages.
-Throughout history (and pre-history), many different languages have been spoken in the Iberian Peninsula, contributing to the formation and differentiation of the contemporaneous languages of Iberia; however, most of them have become extinct or fallen into disuse.
+Throughout history and pre-history, many different languages have been spoken in the Iberian Peninsula, contributing to the formation and differentiation of the contemporaneous languages of Iberia.
+Most of them have become extinct or fallen into disuse.
 Basque is the only non-Indo-European surviving language in Iberia and Western Europe.

 In modern times, Spanish (the official language of Spain, spoken by the entire 45 million population in the country, the native language of about 36 million in Europe), Portuguese (the official language of Portugal, with a population over 10 million), Catalan (over 7 million speakers in Europe, 3.4 million with Catalan as first language), Galician (understood by the 93% of the 2.8 million Galician population) and Basque (cf. around 1 million speakers) are the most widely spoken languages in the Iberian Peninsula.
 Spanish and Portuguese have expanded beyond Iberia to the rest of world, becoming global languages.

-Other minority romance languages with some degree of recognition include the several varieties of Astur-leonese, collectively amounting to about 0.6 million speakers, and the Aragonese (barely spoken by the 8% of the 130,000 people inhabiting the Alto Aragón).
+Other minority romance languages with some degree of recognition, include the several varieties of Astur-leonese, collectively amounting to about 0.6 million speakers, and Aragonese (spoken by barely 8% of the 130,000 people inhabiting the Alto Aragón).

 English is the official language of Gibraltar.
 Llanito is a unique language in the territory, an amalgamation of mostly English and Spanish.
-In Spain, only 54.3% could speak a foreign language, below that of the EU-28 average.
+In Spain in 2019, 54.3% could speak a foreign language, below that of the EU-28 average.
 Portugal meanwhile achieved 69%, above the EU average, but still below the EU median.
 Spain ranks 25th out of 33 European countries in the English Proficiency Index.